Edmund Rich

 "Learn, as if to live forever; live, as if to die tomorrow."

-Born in Abingdon to a merchant family, Edmund Rich rose to become one of Oxford's first master lecturers before being appointed Archbishop of Canterbury — a position he initially refused.
-He championed the Magna Carta and ecclesiastical independence, clashed with King Henry III, and died exhausted in France in 1240 on his second journey to Rome, buried at Pontigny by the monks he loved.
+Born in Abingdon to a merchant family, Edmund Rich became one of Oxford's first master lecturers before being appointed Archbishop of Canterbury — a position he initially refused.
+He championed the Magna Carta and ecclesiastical independence, clashed with King Henry III and papal legates alike, and died in France in 1240 after falling ill near Pontigny, where the monks he loved buried him.

 Early Life